miguel91it/backend-challenge/README.md

     * main.go file               -> responsible to start the gateway application
     * Dockerfile file            -> responsible to build the gateway container image
-    * gateway/ folder            -> responsible for group all files related to the gateway application
+    * gateway/ folder            -> responsible for grouping all files related to the gateway application
+    * goliothMongo/ folder       -> responsible for implementing the mongodb client for this project
-    * devices-simulation/ folder -> responsible for group all files related to the devices simulation application
+    * devices-simulation/ folder -> responsible for grouping all files related to the devices simulation application
-    * docker-compose.yaml file   -> responsible for launch all the 3 containers (gateway, devices and mongodb)
+    * docker-compose.yaml file   -> responsible for launching all the 3 containers (gateway, devices and mongodb)
-    * .env file                  -> responsible for provide environment variables for the gateway and devices containers
+    * .env file                  -> responsible for providing environment variables for the gateway and devices containers

 Always you want to run the gateway application and the devices simulation, you'll use the `docker-compose` tool.
 To see how to run the solution, go to the end of this file.